Daniel Cohen (children's writer): Early life

 Daniel Edward Reba was born in Chicago.
 His father, Edward Reba, and his mother, Suzanne Greenberg, divorced when he was young.
 Later, his mother married Milton Cohen, and Daniel took his stepfather's surname.
 Cohen attended Chicago public schools in the early 1950s.
-He attended the University of Illinois at Urbana–Champaign.
+He attended the University of Illinois at Urbana-Champaign.
 While there he worked on the student newspaper and found he had a knack for journalism; he was eventually promoted to editor in chief.
 After two years at the Chicago campus he transferred to the University's central campus at Urbana-Champaign.
 He graduated with a degree in journalism in 1958.

 After graduation he worked as a proofreader at Time Inc. before becoming an editor for Science Digest.
-Cohen married Susan Handler, a writer who has worked on 60 Minutes the news magazine, on February 2, 1958.
-In 1969 he moved with his wife to upstate New York, where he began a career as a freelance children's writer.

-The couple had only one child, a daughter, Theodora (September 10, 1968 – December 21, 1988), who graduated from Port Jervis High School and attended Syracuse University at the time of her death.
+Cohen married Susan Handler, a writer who has worked on the news magazine 60 Minutes, on February 2, 1958.
+The couple had one child, a daughter, Theodora (September 10, 1968 – December 21, 1988), who graduated from Port Jervis High School and attended Syracuse University at the time of her death.